Lightstreamer/Lightstreamer-example-StockList-client-tvos/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer tvOS Client Library version 1.0 or newer 1.x version.
+* Compatible with Lightstreamer tvOS Client Library version 2.0.0 or newer.
-* For Lightstreamer Allegro (+ iOS Client API support), Presto, Vivace, version 6.0 or greater.
+* For Lightstreamer Allegro (+ tvOS Client API support), Presto, Vivace, version 6.0.2 or greater.
+* For a version of this example compatible with Lightstreamer tvOS Client API version 1.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-tvos/tree/latest-for-client-1.x).